py1tcm/radiosonde_auto_rx/Mods_aprs.md

-###Mods for bypass aprs inibith on current release
+###Mods to bypass aprs inhibition on current release

 **config.py**